Updated by Lexi Rodrigo on March 10, 2018

 “Docebo is a very intuitive and user-friendly LMS for businesses, which makes it a good choice for people who aren’t tech-savvy, but it also has robust capabilities that can be leveraged by more advanced users.” – Alison Grenkie, Docebo

 EDUonGo supports live online classrooms – great for experimenters who want to test content and delivery on the fly.
-Their $50/month plan lets you have up to 10 students, and the $300/month plan covers up to 100 students.
+Their Starter plan lets you have up to 10 students, and the High Volume plan covers up to 100 students.

 EDUonGO also provides a course catalog page template that lets you showcase your available courses all in one place if you create multiple courses.
 If you want to market and sell your courses using a free-to-paid content model, you can use EDUonGo to create built-in enrolment pages for your paid course at the end of your free course.